freenode/web-7.0/content/news/2016-02-19-recent-events-and-future-changes.markdown

 date: 2016-02-19 13:11:54+00:00
 slug: recent-events-and-future-changes
 title: Recent Events and Future Changes
+---

+Many of you have been asking questions about the recent rash of high-profile staff resignations, and we feel we owe you all both an explanation and an apology.

 First, the explanation: in short, it's become clear over recent months that freenode has lost its way somewhat, when compared to the ideals and goals that we were created with.
 A growing sense of disillusionment amongst those of us who